CBN vs. CBG: Which Cannabinoid Should You Choose?

 Yes, you can take CBG and CBN together.
 The full spectrum CBD and broad spectrum CBD products contain CBG and CBN plus other cannabinoids.
 Taking CBG and CBN together may increase the effects of the cannabinoids due to synergy or the entourage effect.

 Anecdotal evidence and limited research indicate CBN may improve sleep.
 People are reporting that CBN seems to have sedative properties.
-Some CBD products for sleep with higher concentrations of CBN are helping people who have trouble staying asleep or suffer from insomnia.
+Some CBD products for sleep with higher concentrations of CBN are helping people who have trouble staying asleep.

 CBN vs CBG: What to Choose?